kazuhiro4949/PagingKit/README.md

 ```

 ## 2. set menu data source

+Return number of menus, menu widthes and menu assigned cells.

 ```swift
     override func prepare(for segue: UIStoryboardSegue, sender: Any?) {
         if let vc = segue.destination as?
 PagingMenuViewController {